The Our Place Nashville Team

 Jordan Heykoop, Resident Director - Friendship House 5

 Jordan (they/them) is excited to serve as a Resident Director in Friendship House 5!
 They moved from Friendship House 2, having lived as a student resident since September of 2022 when they were a graduate student studying History at Vanderbilt University.
 Jordan is grateful to co-create community with new friends in OPN’s newest Friendship House Community.
-Jordan works as an elementary science teacher and frequently apologies to the other housemates for turning the kitchen into a science lab.
+Jordan works as an elementary science teacher and frequently apologizes to the other housemates for turning the kitchen into a science lab.

 Bukky Daramola, Resident Director Assistant - Friendship House 5